IJG-DR/School_District_Analysis/README.md

 In reproducing the analysis, we followed the same methodology as the original project to obtain comparable results.
 However, we believe that the methodology used to calculate the averages for some of the summary data frames is statistically incorrect.
 We have added a note in our summary of findings which elaborates on this issue.

-## Schools District Analysis Results
+## School District Analysis Results

 ### Replacing Ninth-Grade Reading and Math Scores

-In order to remove the ninth grade Thomas High Schools scores, we performed a *loc()* search for all students that met two conditions, school is Thomas High School and grade is ninth grade, and ran the code first to replace reading scores for empty data (Nan's), and then repurposed the same code to replace math scores for Nan's as well.
+In order to remove the ninth grade scores for Thomas High School, we performed a *loc()* search for all students that met two conditions, school is Thomas High School and grade is ninth grade, and ran the code first to replace reading scores for empty data (Nan's), and then repurposed the same code to replace math scores for Nan's as well.
 Below is the segment of code we utilized:

 ![Replace Thomas High School 9th grade code.](Resources/Images/Replace_THS_9th_grade_code.png)

 To verify that the code was effective, we listed a few lines of the data to make sure that only the score fields were changed.
-Below is the printout of the sample records in the data:
+Below is the printout of the sample data records:

 ![Replace Thomas High School 9th grade DataFrame.](Resources/Images/Replace_THS_9th_grade_DataFrame.png)

 ### Recreating the School District Analysis

-To recreate the School District Analysis using the modified ninth grade data, we generated the following data frames which we compared to the initial School Distric Analysis results.
+To recreate the School District Analysis using the modified ninth grade data, we generated the following data frames which we compared to the initial School District Analysis results.

 * The district summary
 * The school summary